EvasiveXkiller/SoundWave/README.md

 Restarts the current instance of the player, to solve issues that are related to player not starting.

+### prefix

+`=prefix [prefix]`

+Changes the bot's prefix to another symbol.
+If you somehow lost control of the bot, Remove the bot from the server then re-adding will reset the bot's prefix to its initial state, which is `=`

 ### Effects

 `=effects [effectname]`